96101 Genetic Counselling Clinical Placement 4

 Students complete their final clinical placement during this subject.

-Students are required to complete five weeks (up to 24 days) of supervised placement at a UTS Genetic Counselling approved site.
+Students are required to complete four weeks (up to 24 days) of supervised placement at a UTS Genetic Counselling approved site.
 The timing of the placement will depend on availability of clinical placement supervisors at UTS Genetic Counselling approved sites.
 Placements are allocated by the academic team.

 Students will participate in weekly live and online small group reflective practice supervision throughout the session to support and enhance their learning.